UQ-RCC/hpc-docs/guides/BunyaResourceDistribution.md

----
-title: "Who gets what on Bunya?"
-weight: 4
----
 # Who gets what on Bunya

 Bunya is a UQ funded HPC facility for UQ researchers and operated by UQ staff.